 Students on non-degree status may apply to the Academic Standards Committee for formal admission to the University upon successful completion of 12 or more hours of credit with a cumulative grade point average (GPA) of 2.0 or better.

-When an officially enrolled student decides to cease attending any or all courses, the student is responsible for initiating withdrawal action through the Student Development Office.
+When an officially enrolled student decides to cease attending any or all courses, the student is responsible for initiating the withdrawal action through the appropriate division dean.
 Merely discontinuing class attendance does not constitute a drop or a withdrawal.
-To complete this process, the student must obtain a Withdrawal Form from the Student Development Office, complete the form, obtain the required signatures, and return the completed form to the Office of Admissions and Records.
-The Student Development staff will make the appropriate phone calls to the offices to request the clearance.
-In the event that the student has not been cleared from a particular area, it is the student's responsibility to obtain the required signature before completing the process.
+To complete this process, the student must complete the following procedures:

 Adding/Dropping a Course